 In this Article

-CIA officer at a glance
+CIA agent requirements at a glance

 What you’ll do: There are a number of different roles in the CIA, but the agency’s overall mission is to collect intelligence to protect the U.S. from foreign threats

 Where you’ll work: All positions are based in the Washington D.C. area but frequently require work overseas

 Education you’ll need: Bachelor’s degree at a minimum

 Median annual salary: $65,790, according to the U.S. Bureau of Labor Statistics (Police and sheriff’s patrol officers)

 The primary mission of the Central Intelligence Agency (CIA) is to protect the United States, mainly through collecting and analyzing foreign intelligence and carrying out covert operations.
 It’s important to note that the CIA, unlike the FBI and Homeland Security and other agencies within the intelligence community, has no actual law enforcement function.
 There are many different positions available at the CIA, with many of them based abroad.

 The CIA maintains rigorous hiring standards.
 When looking at a career at CIA, make sure you start by looking at the requirements which include: